Celebrities Who Are Still In Prison

 Then there are the celebrities whose criminal activities are on an entirely different level, necessitating several years in prison.
 They've committed crimes that are so bad, it's next to impossible for fans to forget what they did.
 The men and women in this list have been involved in sex crimes, trafficked huge amounts of drugs, and even committed murder.
 Some admit that they broke the law, while others continue to maintain their innocence.
 Either way, they're stuck behind bars for a very long time.

 It's unclear what they will do when they're released from prison.
 Some may die while serving out their sentences, while others may disappear from public scrutiny.
-Regardless, their legacies are forever linked to their poor choices in judgment.
+Regardless, their legacies are forever linked to their poor judgment.

 Advertisement